THE BOULEVARD AT DALHOUSIE

 Below is the area being considered as part of this land use amendment application.

-Below is an image of the revised development concept submitted in July 2017.
+Below is an image of the final development concept submitted by the applicant.

 Is the Co-op closing?